 LinkedIn has gone back and forth with hashtag support.
 They are currently supporting them again.
 Since hashtags are new to linkedin it’s hard to say what the optimal number of hashtags are.
 For now, I’d recommend using anywhere from 0-2 hashtags.

 Should I use hashtags in paid social ads?

-It seems, specifically on Twitter, hashtags in paid ads actually cause a negative impact on interactions.
+Hashtags in paid ads cause a negative impact on interactions.
 Since hashtags are hyperlinks, they steal the focus from your primary call-to-action in the ad.
 Of course, you should test what works best for your audience but as a rule of thumb you may want to consider removing hashtags from social ads.